 COVID-19, Highlights|

-What you need to know about L.A.'s Renter Protections
+COVID-19 What you need to know about LA renter protections

 Non-Payment of Rent

 The City’s local COVID emergency order expired on January 31, 2023.
-Beginning February 1, 2023, tenants must pay their full current monthly rent in order to avoid eviction for non-payment of rent.
+Beginning February 1, 2023, tenants must pay their full monthly rent to avoid eviction for non-payment.
 Low-income renters with income at or below 80% of the Area Median Income (AMI) that could not pay rent due to COVID-19 financial impact continued to have protections through March 31, 2023, if they notified their landlord within 7 days of the rent due date unless extenuating circumstances existed.
-Here you may view the Notice to Landlord of Inability to Pay Rent due to COVID-19.
+You may view the Notice to Landlord of Inability to Pay Rent due to COVID-19.

 State Law on Non-Payment of Rent Eviction Protections